Quick summary of key school information

 Qualities and characteristics best defining the school |

-Markham College is one of Peru’s leading schools, helping students reach their full potential.
-Markham provides a bilingual education leading to a high degree of success in international public examinations.
+Markham College is a bilingual Peruvian international school with a British heritage.
+It is one of Peru’s leading schools, helping students reach their full potential.
+Markham provides a bilingual education leading to high success in international public examinations.
+Markham values honesty, hard work, compassion, community responsibility and respect and instils this in its students from an early age to help them become successful, highly skilled, positive and adaptable young adults. |

 Teaching approach of the school |

-Markham College aims to provide pupils with a rigorous academic education in English and Spanish leading to a high degree of success in a wide range of international public examinations.
-In addition, the school aims to develop the values of honesty and hard work, compassion and community responsibility, respect for family, country and an interconnected world.
-There is an emphasis on transferable skills through a project based trans-disciplinary course that runs throughout the school. |
+Markham College aims to provide students with a rigorous academic education in English and Spanish, leading to a high degree of success in a wide range of international public examinations.
+In addition, the school aims to develop the values of respect for self, respect for others and respect for the world around us.
+There is an emphasis on transferable skills through a project-based trans-disciplinary course throughout the school. |